BACK TO MEALS

 Cooking instructions

-Before you start, take out all the ingredients for this recipe (see picture above) and rinse any raw grains, herbs or vegetables.
+Before you start, take out all the ingredients for this recipe (see 'what’s in your box' section below).
+Thoroughly wash all fresh vegetables, leaves, salad ingredients and raw grains before cooking or serving.

 STEP 1